Gumball007/OOP-labs/src/Ana/lab7/README.md

 3. Implement the following child classes of Figure - Square, Rectangle, Triangle.
 (Each one is forced to implement the getArea ad getPerimeter methods).

-In main: create by an object of each type of Figure and put all of them in a array of Figures.
+In main: create by an object of each type of Figure and put all of them in an array of Figures.

 **Medium Level** (mark 7 || 8):
 4. Create a class FigureController which has a method which takes as parameter a list of Figures and return the one with the biggest area (It means you need first to create a list of figures).